4 min read

 Target (10K – 3/11)

-Political or financial instability, currency fluctuations, the outbreak of pandemics or other illnesses (such as the recent coronavirus), labor unrest, transport capacity and costs, port security, weather conditions, natural disasters or other events that could slow or disrupt port activities and affect foreign trade are beyond our control and could materially disrupt our supply of merchandise, increase our costs, and/or adversely affect our results of operations.
+Political or financial instability, currency fluctuations, the outbreak of pandemics or other illnesses (such as the recent coronavirus), labor unrest, transport capacity and costs, port security, weather conditions, natural disasters, or other events that could slow or disrupt port activities and affect foreign trade are beyond our control and could materially disrupt our supply of merchandise, increase our costs, and/or adversely affect our results of operations.
 There have been periodic labor disputes impacting the U.S. ports that have caused us to make alternative arrangements to continue the flow of inventory, and if these types of disputes recur, worsen, or occur in other countries through which we source products, it may have a material impact on our costs or inventory supply.
-Changes in the costs of procuring commodities used in our merchandise or the costs related to our supply chain, could adversely affect our results of operations.
+Changes in the costs of procuring commodities used in our merchandise or the costs related to our supply chain could adversely affect our results of operations.

 Starbucks (Prospectus – 3/11)

-Due to the outbreak of the coronavirus disease (COVID-19), we temporarily closed stores in China beginning in late January and reduced operating hours at stores that remained open.
+Due to the outbreak of coronavirus disease (COVID-19), we temporarily closed stores in China beginning in late January and reduced operating hours at stores that remained open.
 More than half of Starbucks stores in China were temporarily closed as of January 28, 2020.
 These unplanned store closures, combined with planned closures in observance of the Chinese New Year holiday, resulted in peak closures of approximately 80% of Starbucks stores in China in early February.
-Since that time, we have gradually reopened the vast majority of these stores in a disciplined and thoughtful manner.
+Since that time, we have gradually reopened the vast majority of these stories in a disciplined and thoughtful manner.

 Adidas (Earnings Call – 3/11)

 And here is an assessment of the coronavirus development.
 What we know is, at the beginning of 2020, Greater China performed strongly.
 So for the first 3 weeks, we saw a stronger performance of our China business than we’ve seen before.
-Between Chinese New Year and end of February, our revenues were approximately down 80% year-over-year.
+Between Chinese New Year and the end of February, our revenues were approximately down 80% year-over-year.
 In March, we’re seeing a slight improvement.
-That means stores and warehouse are gradually opening up, and the traffic is picking up but from a very low base.
+That means stores and warehouses are gradually opening up, and the traffic is picking up but from a very low base.
 And of course, we’re working together with our wholesale partners to keep inventory levels healthy, which means it could result and will result in significant takebacks.
 We want to make certain that we have fresh inventory in the channel.
-And particularly, when we move from one season to another, this is fundamental for the future success.
+And particularly, when we move from one season to another, this is fundamental for future success.

-Q1 revenues in China, we estimate to be approximately between EUR 800 million and EUR 1 billion below prior year, which already includes a significant amount of potential takebacks.
-The operating profit in Greater China is expected to be between EUR 400 million and EUR 500 million below prior year.
+Q1 revenues in China, we estimate to be approximately between EUR 800 million and EUR 1 billion below the prior year, which already includes a significant amount of potential takebacks.
+The operating profit in Greater China is expected to be between EUR 400 million and EUR 500 million below the prior year.
 Global sourcing activities have not seen a major impact.
 What we don’t know is how — and this is where the situation keeps evolving with many unknowns.
-What is the further recovery rate and acceleration in China?
+What are the further recovery rate and acceleration in China?
 What is the extended spillover into other countries?
-So far, we’ve seen business impact in Japan and South Korea only.
-And should there be, which we have not seen, availability issues of raw materials.
+So far, we’ve seen the business impact in Japan and South Korea only.
+And should there be, which we have not seen, availability issues of raw materials?
 And that’s why in the context of this, we can only give you the guidance we have given, and we cannot be more specific than we are at this stage.
 Everything else, we’ll be getting.